All Episodes

 Another question people will say is, all right, no code license.

-So how much study, how much work do I have to put into getting a license to get on the air so I can talk?
+All right, so how much study, how much work do I have to put into getting a license to get on the air so I can talk?

-Well, we have question and answer manuals which solve that problem and we have, unfortunately I guess, a lot of hams who just memorized the manual and answered the questions and they're fairly simple.
+And we have, unfortunately, I guess, a lot of hams who just memorized the manual and answered the questions.

-You have to be able to answer questions on Ohm's Law and a few simple things that they, I don't know if they do now, but they used to teach most of the scientific part of it in high school.
+You have to be able to answer questions on Ohm's Law and a few simple things that I don't know if they do now, but they used to teach most of the scientific part of it in high school.

-and regulations and i have a little background on that have some idea of
+You have to know the rules and regulations and have a little background on that, have some idea of what the frequencies are, the ham bands, and so forth.

-be able to learn in about
+But it's nothing that a person shouldn't be able to learn in about two or three days.

-you know where that's leading us It's leading us right down into the same path as the CBers, and Ham Radio will end up being nothing but a big CB band.
+It's leading us right down into the same path as the CBers, and ham radio will end up being nothing but a big CB band.

 I know.

-So, how do you respond?
+How do you respond?

 Well, I respond to that and say, well, when these people come on the air, it's how you treat them that will govern what kind of operators they are.